jumpbangs/astro-jumpbangs/README.md

 # Jumpbangs - Astro based portfolio

 The following project is build using Astro and the following packages that are used to build the following page.
+The styling are built using [tailwindcss](https://tailwindcss.com/) and the components that are used is using [daisyui](https://daisyui.com/).
 ---
 ## Project Structure

 ```
 /
 ├── public/